Why do we need it?

 Inconsistent scope

-statement in the same way error will be different.
+variable from else statement in the same way error will be different.
 Variable is out of scope.
-If we understand that else-if
+If we understand that else-if is

 Conclusion